mongodb/docs-c/source/docs-libmongoc/mongoc_read_prefs_get_hedge.rst

 Returns
 -------

-Returns a :symbol:`bson:bson_t` that should not be modified or freed.
+Returns a :ref:`bson:bson_t` that should not be modified or freed.